“What Are the Legal Requirements for a Search Warrant?” and “When Is A Warrant Not Required To Search Your Home?”

 - Incident to arrest – when a police officer makes a lawful arrest the area within the arrestee’s immediate control may be searched to ensure there are no weapons or contraband.

 - Emergency – if the police arrive at your home and they hear screams for help or shots fired, for example, they may enter without a warrant.
 This exception may also include a situation where the police are in “hot pursuit” and the person being pursued runs into your home.

-If you have additional questions about a search and seizure conducted in your home, consult with an experienced Florida criminal defense attorney as soon as possible to discuss your legal options.
+If you have additional questions about a search and seizure conducted in your home, consult with a Florida criminal defense attorney who has experience with Florida search warrants, as soon as possible to discuss your legal options.
 Contact the criminal defense team at Powers Sellers & Finkelstein by calling 727-531-2926 today to schedule your free case evaluation.